illinoistech-itm/jhajek/itmd-521/labs/chapter-06/Readme.md

 ### Lab

-You will write one Spark application, in Java or Python that will work with the sample data provided from the NCDC for the decade of 1920s:
+You will write one Spark application, in Java or Python that will work with the sample data provided from the NCDC for the assigned decade:

 - The application will include these steps, place a screenshot of the output under each item.
 - Include a single source code file and instructions in an **install.md** file.